haydenbell1/my-scraper-project/README.md

 # My Web Scraper Project

 A web scraping application using local Firecrawl and PostgreSQL database.
+Will integrate social media api in future..

 ## Features